John Pilfold: Naval career

 As a reward, he was posted to the 18-gun sloop HMS Kingfisher and made some money from prizes captured during operations off the Spanish and Portuguese coasts, sailing from Lisbon.
 He was also instrumental in preventing a local outbreak of mutiny following the larger rebellions at home at Spithead and the Nore in 1797.
 In 1798, he was transferred to another big ship, the 74-gun HMS Impetueux; he gained some notoriety in 1800 by leading a raiding party into the Morbihan River and destroying a dozen French ships and wrecking port facilities in the river.
 A notorious and wealthy first lieutenant, Pilfold met and married Mary Anne Horner on 20 June 1803 during the Peace of Amiens, but was back aboard ship in 1803, moving from HMS Hindostan to HMS Dragon and from there to the Ajax, which was then commanded by Captain William Brown.

 Ajax was engaged at the battle of Cape Finisterre.
 Brown was embroiled in the scandal which followed and resulted in the court martial of the admiral in charge, Sir Robert Calder.
-Called home to give evidence at the trial, Brown placed Pilfold in charge of the Ajax, which joined Nelson's fleet during the blockade of Cadiz.
+Called home to give evidence at the trial, Brown placed Pilfold in charge of the Ajax, which joined Nelson's fleet during the blockade of Cádiz.
 On 21 October, Ajax was sixth in Nelson's line for the Battle of Trafalgar and was heavily engaged with the Intrépide and Argonauta, fighting them both to a standstill and remarkably only suffering two dead and nine wounded during the whole engagement.
 Pilfold returned home to rapturous praise in December 1805.
 Because the family seat, East Court Manor in Effingham, Surrey had been sold, he spent a great deal of time at Marshalls Manor, in Cuckfield, West Sussex.
 He was promoted to Post Captain at Christmas of that year, followed over the next ten years by further rewards, including his own coat of arms and initiation into the Order of the Bath on 4 June 1815.